vim/vim/runtime/macros/README.txt

 This one is only for Unix.
 file_select.vim		macros that make a handy file selector

+The Dvorak support has been moved to an optional package.
+To load it put this line in your vimrc file:
+	packadd! dvorak

+The support for justifying test has been moved to an optional package.
+To load it put this line in your vimrc file:
+	packadd! justify

 The matchit plugin has been moved to an optional package.
 To load it put this line in your vimrc file:
 	packadd! matchit

-The Dvorak supported has been moved to an optional package.
-To load it put this line in your vimrc file:
-	packadd! dvorak